-A number of characters in the manga were alive when the anime was produced, survived to the end of the anime, then later died in the manga, fitting into this trope retroactively:
+A significantly larger number of characters fit into this trope retroactively, as they were alive in the manga when the anime was produced, survived to the end of the anime, then later died in the manga:

 Medusa in the anime is a possible example.
-While she appeared to have died near the end of the series, the end credits for the last episode show her snake form, implying she survived.
-When she later died in the manga nothing from then on would even hint otherwise.
+While she appeared to have died near the end of the anime, the end credits for the last episode show her snake form, implying she survived.
+When she later died in the manga, nothing from then on would even hint otherwise.

 In the anime Justin turns out to be exactly what he appears, and lives.
 In the manga, we find out he's really evil (as the first part of the entry implies) and he later dies fighting the DWMA.